Once you get into the habit of paying attention to your image, you must constantly monitor how your opponents react to different playing styles.

 This strategy involves raising and re-raising pre-flop with a wide range of hands.
 Such aggressive play often leads to your opponents becoming frustrated.
 When they get frustrated, they're going to make mistakes.

 This is the payoff for the LAG strategy.
-When you are viewed as a maniac, they're going to start calling you down with worse hands because they know you're raising them all the time.
+When you're seen as the maniac at the table, players will start calling you down with worse hands because they know you're raising all the time.

-However, if you're involved in a pot with a player whom you've been pounding with aggression and he's been showing his frustration, berating you in the chat, then you may as well start counting your money now because this guy is going to be willing to stack off much lighter than normal.
+However, if you're involved in a pot with a player whom you've been pounding with aggression and he's been showing his frustration, you may as well start counting your money now because this guy will stack off much lighter than normal.

 Switching gears is extremely important.
 The flow of the table is always changing and you should be able to change with it.
 If you can vary your play enough, you're going to be a very difficult player to play against.